marek-kultys/marekkultys.github.io/README.md

 # marekkultys.github.io
-Personal website on Github Pages
+Personal website for Marek Kultys on GitHub Pages, version 5.0.

+Built with Jekyll and Neat.

+Serve locally and allow access from mobile devices in the same network:
+`$ jekyll serve --host 0.0.0.0 --watch`